-Maria Papadomanolaki - Transmission Artist - Composer
+Maria Papadomanolaki - Sound & Transmission Art

 Her work aims to inspire and unlock our inherent abilities to experience through sound.
 This is often achieved through working in site specific, community and heritage contexts.
-Her curatorial work for Soundcamp/Reveil and her series of site specific performances entitled ‘A certain geography’ have been characterised by audience members as ‘original’, ‘extraordinary’ and ‘transformative’.
-Similarly, through her sound design for dance and film and her electroacoustic and electronic music performances and releases, Maria is using sound as a means to create connections across spaces, memories, bodies, senses and realities, to pose questions and to prompt interactions.
+Her curatorial work for Soundcamp/Reveil and Festival of Sound and her series of site specific soundwalking performances entitled A certain geography have been characterised by audience members as ‘original’, ‘extraordinary’ and ‘transformative’.
+Similarly, through her critically acclaimed sound design for dance and her music performances and releases, Maria is using sound as a means to prompt connections and interactions, to pose questions and to explore different aesthetic and technological forms of expresion and co-production.

 She has researched and co-edited the books ‘sounds remote’ (Soundcamp/Uniformbooks 2016), ‘Transmission Arts: Artists & Airwaves” (PAJ Publications, 2011) and has contributed a chapter to the book ‘Radio Content in the Digital Age’ (Intellect Books, 2011).
 Her research and writing have also been published on Organised Sound (Cambridge University Press), Nefeli Editions, Galaad Edizioni, Leonardo Journal, Performance Research as well as on print and online music resources including acloserlisten (US), Velvet Magazine (GR), ATHENSVOICE (GR), fluid-radio(UK), Sonic Field (CO), and Artcards Review NY (US).